-Services that are covered for you \\Prior authorization (approval in advance) may be required to be covered, except in an emergency.
-You are covered for unlimited days.
-You are covered for unlimited days.
-You pay \$250 per admission for Medicare-covered acute care detoxification services.
-You pay \$250 per admission for Medicare-covered acute care detoxification services.
+Services that are covered for you What you must pay when you get these services Acute care detoxification Some services may require Prior Authorization (approval in advance) to be covered, except in an emergency.
+You pay \$250 per admission for Medicare-covered acute care You are covered for unlimited days. detoxification services.
+For more information, please see the "Additional Benefit Information" portion of this section.